Mallikarjuna jyotirling

 Architecture

 • Mallikarjuna Jyotirlinga has its origin about 6 centuries back.
 It was constructed by King Harihara Raya of Vijayanagar.
 The temple is built in Vijayanagar style with high operas surrounding the temple.
-The Reddy kings of Kondaveedu dynasty have contributed a lot towards the making of this temple.
+The Reddy kings of the Kondaveedu dynasty have contributed a lot towards the making of this temple.
 The North Gopuram of the temple has been constructed by Shivaji.
-An enormous wall of 6 metres encloses the temple.
-The walls of the temple are amazingly crafted with stories of Mahabharata and Ramayana that takes us back to those Vedic times.
+An enormous wall of 6 meters encloses the temple.
+The walls of the temple are amazingly crafted with stories of Mahabharata and Ramayana that take us back to those Vedic times.

 Idol